RobertBorowicz/Reliable-Protocol/README.txt

 CRC32 Checksum:
    -  32-bit checksum that is calculated using a Cyclic Redundancy Check, specifically CRC32.
 This field is used to make sure that a packet is delivered uncorrupted.

+API Description

+crpSocket( [ IPv6=false ] ):
+   -  This method is the basic constructor for a socket that utilizes the CRP protocol.
+The IPv6 variable is an optional Boolean that specifies what version of IP we would like to use for this socket.
+The default constructor with no supplied value will utilize IPv4, and will expect only an IPv4 address.
+If the IPv6 flag is specified, then the CRP socket will later expect a IPv6 address.
+This constructor returns a new CRP socket.

+bind( address ):
+   -  This method is meant for binding a CRP socket to a specific address.
+The address that is provided to the bind() function is a 2-tuple consisting of a host IP address, as well as a port number.
+The supplied host address should match the specified IP version given in the constructor.
+This means that if IPv6 is specified in the constructor for a CRP socket, an IPv6 address should be provided.
+Should an empty string be provided for the host value in the 2-tuple, the socket will be open to all incoming connections.

+listen():
+   -  The listen() method opens the socket to connections and allows the socket to openly accept newly requested connections.

+accept():
+   -  The accept() method should only be called once a socket has called bind() and initiated the listen() method.
+If these criteria are met, the accept() method will allow the socket to accept an incoming connection.
+If a new connection is accepted, this method will return a 2-tuple consisting of a new socket that is ready to be used for sending and receiving data, as well as the address information of the incoming connection.

+connect( address ):
+   -  Connects the existing CRP socket to a remote address specified in the address parameter.
+Address is a 2-tuple consisting of a host IP as well as a port number.
+Calling this method will also initiate the 3-way handshake process in order to establish a connection with the remote server.
+This involves first sending a CRP packet with the CON flag set within the header to indicate that a new connection is being requested, as well as establishing a sequence number for the new stream.

+close():
+   -  Closes the current connection and triggers the shutdown of the socket.
+This will trigger the closing phase of the connection, where we must indicate to the server that we are closing the connection by sending a CRP packet with the END flag set.
+Depending on the state of the client and server sockets, different methods of closing the connection gracefully must occur.

+sendData( data ):
+   -  This method will send data to the connected socket, meaning the socket must have successfully connected to a remote socket before sendData() can be executed.
+This method will send the entirety of the data provided to the method, or will raise an exception if an error in transmission occurs.

+recvData( buff ):
+   -  This method will wait to receive new data from the connected socket, meaning the socket must have successfully connected to a remote socket before recvData() can be executed.
+The parameter buff specifies the maximum number of bytes that the socket should receive at one time.
+Upon successful completion, recvData() will return a new buffer containing all of the received data.